Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Color and Flavor

-Egg yolks deepen color and add a mild, custardy richness.
+Egg yolks give baked goods a deeper yellow color and a richer taste.
 They also help create a more golden crust.
-Egg whites contribute little flavor but still matter for texture and appearance.
+Egg whites are more neutral in flavor, but they still affect appearance and texture.

 Eggs in Cakes